mj-gowda/cli-codecheck/README.md

 ```
 ~$ codecheck
 ```
-#### The default file name will be index.js if just codecheck is called

 > :warning: **Please be aware that the file content will be accessed by a thrid party api.(google palm api)**